-The accession of Austria to the European Union on 1 January 1995 required a comprehensive revision of the Austrian federal constitution.
-Since Austria’s accession, the legal system has been based not only on Austrian constitutional law but also on European Union law.
-The prevailing view is that EU law takes precedence over domestic law and also over ordinary federal constitutional law , but not over the guiding principles of the federal constitution
+The accession of Austria to the European Union on 1 January 1995 entailed a comprehensive revision of the Austrian Constitution.
+Since Austria’s accession, the legal system has been based not only on Austrian constitutional law but also on EU law (constitutional dualism).
+The prevailing view is that EU law takes precedence over domestic law and also over ordinary federal constitutional law , but not over the guiding principles of the Constitution.

 3. ‘Ordinary’ federal constitutional law